 * * * * * * *

-For example, a series of deeds concerning land in Tishomingo Co, MS conclusively proved almost all of the children of Lyddal Bacon Estes and “Nancy” Ann Allen Winn.
-See an article about that here. .
+For example, a series of deeds concerning a tract in Tishomingo Co, MS conclusively proved almost all of the children of Lyddal Bacon Estes and “Nancy” Ann Allen Winn.
+See an article about them at this link..

-Henry C. Peden, “Inhabitants of Cecil County, Maryland 1649-1774 (Westminster, MD: Family Line Publications, 1993), 33.
+Henry C. Peden, “Inhabitants of Cecil County, Maryland 1649-1774 (Westminster, MD: Family Line Publications, 1993) 33.
 Actual hostilities (called “Cresap’s War”) broke out between Maryland and Pennsylvania during the 1730s over competing land claims by the two states.
-Check out this link, which has a great map.
+Check out the great map at this link..

-Will of James Alexander of New Munster, Cecil Co., MD dated 12 Jul 1717, probate date unknown, but before August 1718 when a deed recited some provisions of the will.
+Will of James Alexander of New Munster, Cecil Co., MD dated 12 Jul 1717, probate date unknown (but before August 1718, when a deed recited some provisions of the will).
 The will is recorded in New Castle Co., DE, where John Steele, an executor, resided.
 There is evidently no copy in the Cecil Co. records.
-I don’t know whether the will is preserved in the PA Archives.
-Floyd Owsley, an administrator of the Alexander Family DNA Project, provided a transcription of the will.
+I don’t know whether the will is preserved in the Maryland Archives.
+Floyd Owsley, an administrator of the Alexander DNA Project, provided a transcription of the will to me.

 Cecil Co., MD Deed Book 3: 212.

 Cecil County Circuit Court Certificates, No. 514, survey of 316 acres for the heirs of James Alexander dated 28 Sep 1724.
-Floyd Owlsley provided a copy of the original and a transcription.
+Floyd Owsley provided a copy of the original and a transcription.

 Some speculate that James was the son of Adam’s wife prior to Mary Steele Alexander.
 Family oral history says that Adam was married first to an Elizabeth May, although I am not aware of any evidence in either colonial or Irish records.
 Adam and Mary Steele were married after 1718 but before 1724; Adam was in the colonies by no later than 1722.
-There is no indication in Adam’s 1747 will that any of his sons were minors, so the three of them were probably all born by 1726.
-One can infer from the will that James was already living on the tract he inherited and that William and Jeremiah were still at home.
-Perhaps the fact that James appears to be the eldest is the rationale for thinking he was the product of an earlier marriage.
+There is no indication in Adam’s 1747 will that any of his sons were minors, so the three were most likely all born by 1726.
+One can infer from the will that James was already living on the tract he inherited and that William and Jeremiah were still living on the home plantation.
+Perhaps the fact that James appears to be the oldest is the rationale for thinking he was the product of an earlier marriage.